meshery/meshery/docs/pages/project/contributing/contributing-sever-events.md

 ---
 layout: default
-title: Send Events From Meshery Server Using Golang
+title: Contributing to Server Events Using Golang
 description: This guide is to help backend contributors how to send server events using Golang.
-permalink: guides/send-events
+permalink: project/contributing/send-events
-type: Guides
+type: project
+category: contributing
 language: en
 ---

-&emsp;&emsp;&emsp;Meshery incorporates an internal events publication mechanism that serves to provide users with real-time updates on the processes occuring within the Meshery API when they interact with its endpoints. it ensures that users are kept in the loop regarding the ongoing activities within the API, and guides users towards future steps to resolve issues.
+Meshery incorporates an internal events publication mechanism that serves to provide users with real-time updates on the processes occuring within the Meshery API when they interact with its endpoints. it ensures that users are kept in the loop regarding the ongoing activities within the API, and guides users towards future steps to resolve issues.
 This guide will provide step-by-step instructions on how to send events from the server codebase, including when to trigger events and what information to include in.

 First, let's take a look at how the event object is constructed,